Battle of Prokhorovka: Air combat

-German domination of the Prokhorovka air space occurred for several reasons.
+The Germans dominated the Prokhorovka air space for several reasons.
 During the initial stages of the battle it was Soviet tanks that were hit and burned, obscuring the battlefield which made it difficult for Soviet commanders to develop a clear picture of the situation.
 Added to that was the failure to provide air liaison officers with Red Army forces, who were then unable to call for air support when the German assault formations first appeared.
 Whereas the German 8th Air Corps assembled powerful concentrations over the Prokhorovka battlefield, the 17th Air Army spread its forces thinly, to support other sectors; the Soviets dominated the air over the 4th Panzer Army's flanks, leaving the skies over Prokhorovka clear.
 The 2nd Air Army's fighter aviation had been reduced to 266 aircraft, and this force was used in the fighter escort, not the air superiority role.
 The battle of Prokhorovka absorbed the 8th Air Corps' combat power to the extent it was unable to intervene to support the XXXXVIII Panzer Corps, enabling Soviet defences to defeat the attempted breakthrough in that sector.

 The posture, dispositions and tactics on 12 July led to few losses on either side in air combat.
 The 8th Air Corps reported 19 aircraft damaged and destroyed.
 Only one German aircraft was reported lost in combat with Soviet fighters; the rest were victims of Soviet ground-fire.
-In return, the 2nd Air Army reported 14 fighters damaged and destroyed (German fighter pilots claimed only seven; though they claimed 16 aircraft of all types shot down).
+In return, the 2nd Air Army reported 14 fighters damaged and destroyed.
+German fighter pilots claimed only seven, though they claimed 16 aircraft of all types shot down.
 Soviet bomber losses are unknown.